WW II VETERANS MEMORIAL TRAIL:

 Directions:

 The WW II Veterans Memorial Trail in Mansfield follows the former Old Colony Railroad bed.
 Hundreds of thousands of U.S. soldiers once rode the Old Colony RR from Camp Myles Standish in Taunton to Boston on their way to serve in WW II.
-They are extending the trail South, to Norton, where it will connect to the existing Norton Rail Trail.
+The trail continues South, through Norton, as the Norton Rail Trail.
 See; WW II VETERANS MEMORIAL TRAIL .The Old Colony Railroad was a major railroad system, mainly covering southeastern Massachusetts, USA.
 Old Colony trains ran from Boston to points such as Provincetown, the tip of Cape Cod, and Providence, Rhode Island via its Boston and Providence Railroad.
 The first railroad known as the Old Colony Railroad was incorporated April 13, 1838 to run from the end of the Taunton Branch Railroad - which ran from the Boston and Providence to Taunton - to New Bedford.
 This however was renamed as the New Bedford and Taunton Railroad on March 26, 1839, before construction began, and only became part of the Old Colony system in 1879, when the Old Colony leased the Boston, Clinton, Fitchburg and New Bedford Railroad into which it had been merged.
 The Taunton Branch Railroad was incorporated in 1835 as a branch of the Boston and Providence Railroad from Mansfield to Taunton.
 It was built from 1835 to 1836, and operated at first by the B&P. The New Bedford and Taunton Railroad was incorporated in 1838 at the Old Colony Railroad, changing its name in 1839 to the New Bedford and Taunton.
 Construction ran from 1839 into 1840, extending the line to New Bedford, at which time the Taunton Branch split from the B&P and ran concurrently with the NB&T.

 HH

-CLICK HERE FOR WW II VETERANS MEMORIAL TRAIL MAP
+CLICK HERE FOR WW II VETERANS MEMORIAL TRAIL & NORTON RAIL TRAIL MAP

 BEFORE YOU SET OUT BE SURE TO READ THE